nitinkumarpals/walletApp/README.md

-# 💳 WalletApp
+# 💳 NimbleWallet

-WalletApp is a modern and secure web application for managing your finances. 📈 With features such as adding funds, peer-to-peer transfers, and transaction tracking, WalletApp is designed to provide a seamless user experience. ✨ The app is built with Next.js, Docker, and Express, and utilizes secure test environments for financial transactions.
+NimbleWallet is a modern and secure web application for managing your finances. 📈 With features such as adding funds, peer-to-peer transfers, and transaction tracking, NimbleWallet is designed to provide a seamless user experience. ✨ The app is built with Next.js, Docker, and Express, and utilizes secure test environments for financial transactions.

 ## 🌟 Features